 Now that you've identified what your store's major risks are, you can take steps to correct some of them.
 Make a list of the top three things you can do to reduce a buyer's risk.
 Perhaps you could secure a maintenance agreement to fix machines and stabilize your repair costs.
 Or, increase your store's ancillary income sources.
 You could try to reduce your insurance rates by shopping around or lower your gas usage by replacing your old boiler.

-Laundromat 24 Hours Toronto
+Read More at- Laundromat 24 hours Toronto